 - Predictive analysis may not take contextual information into account, such as equipment age or weather,

 - Predictive maintenance may discourage proactive physical inspection and equipment maintenance,

 - Preventative maintenance activities may be triggered by timelines rather than genuine machine condition.

 Overall, using cloud-based predictive maintenance has been shown to regularly reduce overall costs.
 As with most nascent technologies there can be a period of transition, during which a dual maintenance system may need to be implemented.
+Managed IT services providers, like EC-MSP, have shown to be able to make this transition as smooth as possible for their clients.
 As the IoT model becomes established, a maintenance handover can be achieved with great results for outcomes and the company bottom line.